How to Analyze Your Prometheus Data in SQL [Recap]

 I use a scenario where I want to monitor a production database, but all-in-one monitoring tools are too expensive or inflexible to meet my requirements (true story!).

-I’m a developer and love to build things, so, of course, I decided to roll-my-own monitoring system using open source software - like many of the developers I speak to on a daily basis.
+I’m a developer and love to build things, so, of course, I decided to roll out my own monitoring system using open-source software—like many of the developers I speak to on a daily basis.
 My setup:

 - Prometheus for metrics collection